 The influx of so many people has raised issues of integration, inclusion, and opportunity for refugees and, in this tour context, Ecuadorians.
 In response to the mass migration, the UNHCR launched a Regional Response Plan for Refugees and Migrants (RMRP) in 2018.
 The plan aims to support the needs of migrants alongside the needs of their host communities.

 JRS is a humanitarian aid organization whose mission is to “accompany, serve and advocate for the rights of refugees and other forcibly displaced persons.”
 Worldwide, JRS served 680,000 people in 2018.
 Through legal advocacy, JRS Ecuador raises awareness about the basic rights of people experiencing forced displacement.
-They also work to encourage the inclusion and integration of refugees in host communities through participatory community programmes.
+They also work to encourage the inclusion and integration of refugees in host communities through participatory community programs.
 CWB’s partnership with JRS focuses on those community programs.